Relativistic capture of dark matter by electrons in neutron stars

-Fig.~\ref{fig:main} (left) shows our projected sensitivities to the cutoff scale $\Lambda$ vs the DM mass $m_\chi$, obtained numerically, for the target fermions $\xi = e^-,\mu^-, p^+$ and $n$.
-The upper boundaries correspond to ${f}$ = 1, or signal temperature $T_\star=1600$ K. Stronger sensitivities could be obtained for ${f} < 1$, corresponding to smaller $T_\star$.
-The dotted blue curve denotes ${f} = 1$ for capture through electrons obtained by (incorrectly) treating them as nonrelativistic.
-For all targets, there are three distinct regimes.
-For $m_\chi\gtrsim1~{\rm PeV}$, the sensitivities decrease as the DM mass increases further.
-In this region, DM becomes so massive that multiple scatterings ($N_{\rm hit}>1$) are required for successful capture, suppressing the capture probability, as indicated in Eq.~\eqref{eqn:fullf}.
-For $p_{\rm F}\lesssim m_\chi\lesssim1~{\rm PeV}$, there are plateaus insensitive to the DM mass.
+The plot demonstrates three distinct regimes: ($i$) For $m_\chi\gtrsim1~{\rm PeV}$, the sensitivities decrease as the DM mass increases further.
+In this region, DM becomes so massive that multiple scatterings ($N_{\rm hit}>1$) are required for successful capture, suppressing the capture probability, as indicated in Eq.~\eqref{eqn:fullf}. ($ii$) For $p_{\rm F}\lesssim m_\chi\lesssim1~{\rm PeV}$, there are plateaus insensitive to the DM mass.
 In this mass range, the momentum transfer is typically larger than the Fermi momentum and Pauli blocking is unimportant.
-In addition, the cross section is almost independent of the DM mass, as we will show later.
-Thus, the projected upper limits on $\Lambda$ are nearly constant over $m_\chi$.
-Importantly, for $m_\chi>p_{\rm F}$ our electron capture sensitivity to $\Lambda$ is more than a factor $10$ stronger than the one estimated with a nonrelativistic treatment~\cite{Bell:2019pyc}, while for lighter DM, the latter overestimates it.
-For light DM, $m_\chi\lesssim p_{\rm F}$, the sensitivities decrease for all targets, due to a combined effect of Pauli blocking and suppression of the cross section, as we will discuss later.
+In addition, the cross section is almost independent of the DM mass.
+Thus the projected upper limits on $\Lambda$ are nearly constant over $m_\chi$.
+The electron capture sensitivity to $\Lambda$ is more than a factor $10$ stronger than the one estimated with a nonrelativistic treatment~\cite{Bell:2019pyc}. ($iii$) For light DM, $m_\chi\lesssim p_{\rm F}$, the sensitivities decrease for all targets, due to a combined effect of Pauli blocking and suppression of the cross section, as we will discuss later.
+In this regime, the nonrelativistic treatment of the electrons overestimates the capture probability.